When you buy a product through a link on our site, we may earn a commission. Learn More.

 We all have our own opinion on which are the very best of the best of the best charcoal grills, but if you want mine, it’s got to be the Royal Gourmet Outdoor Picnic, Camping, Patio, Backyard Charcoal BBQ Grill.

 What can I say, I’m an ambitious griller.
-Even when it’s just me and a few friends, I don’t like to just put a couple burgers on the grill, I like to put a couple dozen on the grill, try out as many different seasoning blends as I can, load them up with grilled onions and peppers and save a bunch for midnight snacks.
+Even when it’s just me, a few friends, and a PK Grill, I don’t like to just put a couple burgers on the grill, I like to put a couple dozen on the grill, try out as many different seasoning blends as I can, load them up with grilled onions and peppers and save a bunch for midnight snacks.
 And of course, you’re going to need all that cooking space when you’re hosting a party.
 While the build-quality isn’t perfect, a few DIY tweaks have made mine as sturdy as I need it to be.

 It’s nice to have a smaller grill tucked away for camping trips, too, but push come to shove you can always dig a fire pit in the woods.
 At home, on the other hand, you can’t beat the generous cooking space and perfect flow of the Royal Gourmet.